Shopon-Hossen/ecommerce-api-drf/README.md

   - Any logged in User can add product to there cart.
   - Cart will automatically created when user register.
   - Cart items can be updated (Increment and Decrement quantity) or delete.
-  - Quantity range is 1 to 99 (Can be change)
+  - Quantity range is 1 to 99 (Can be change).

 - **Real Time Notification**

-  - Automatically send notification to user when UserNotification was create
+  - Automatically send notification to user when UserNotification was create.

 ## 🚀 Installation & Setup